MaxSoEn/FruitNinga/README.md

 # Fruit Ninga

-*JAVA Project Game is considered an aplication on OOP Project
+<b>JAVA Project Game is considered an aplication on OOP Project</b>

 this project is aplication of: